-Base amount for each position x Performance score x ROIC score = Short-term performance

-(Operating income 50%, -linked compensation

-Net income 50%) (bonuses)
+Base amount for each position x Performance score x ROIC score = Short-term performance (Operating income 50%, -linked compensation Net income 50%) (bonuses)

-4) Medium-to-long-term, performance-linked compensation (performance-linked stock compensation)
+4) Medium-to-long-term, performance-linked compensation (stock compensation)

-Stock compensation is paid as medium-to-long-term, performance-linked compensation to Directors excluding Directors (Independent).
-Stock compensation comprises the performance-linked component (60%), which is linked to the degree of achievement of the medium-term management plan, and the nonperformance-linked component (40%), which aims for retention and motivation to improve share prices over the medium- to long-term, and is paid under the condition of a certain term of service.
+Stock compensation is paid as medium-to-long-term, performance-linked compensation to Directors excluding Outside Directors.
+Stock compensation comprises the performance-linked component (60%), which is linked to the degree of achievement of the medium-term management plan, and the non-performance-linked component (40%), which aims for retention and motivation to improve share prices over the medium- to long-term, and is paid under the condition of a certain term of service.
+The performance-linked component of stock compensation is paid after the medium-term management plan concludes, while the non-performance-linked component is paid after the Director retires.

 Stock compensation for performance-linked component varies between 0% and 200%, according to achievement of net sales, EPS, and ROE targets based on the medium-term management plan, as well as sustainability evaluation based on a third-party organization.